severinleuenberger/R2D2-as-real-AI-companion/002_HOW_TO_INSTRUCT_AI_AGENT.md

-# How to Instruct Claude on R2D2 Tasks
+# How to Instruct an AI Agent on R2D2 Tasks

-**Purpose:** Simple directive for giving Claude new tasks.
+**Purpose:** Simple directive for giving an AI agent new tasks.

-**Key Rule:** Claude should read the 000-004 meta documents to fully understand the project context, then complete your task.
+**Key Rule:** The AI agent should read the 000-004 meta documents to fully understand the project context, then complete your task.

 ---

 ## When Starting a New Chat

-Simply tell Claude:
+Simply tell the AI agent:

 ```
 I'm working on the R2D2 project in /home/severin/dev/r2d2